2025 F1 Academy season: Round 6: Singapore

 Maya Weug qualified in first, 0.042s ahead of Doriane Pin at the Marina Bay Street Circuit.
 It marked Weug's third pole of the season.

 Lia Block secured her maiden F1 Academy victory in Race 1.
 Block defended her reverse-pole position after two safety car restarts.
 Nicole Havrda crashed in the opening lap of the race and was later taken to the hospital.
-Wild Card driver Lisa Billard sustained damage from a collision with Alba Larsen after the safety car restart in lap 3.
+Wildcard driver Lisa Billard sustained damage from a collision with Alba Larsen after the safety car restart in lap 3.
 Alisha Palmowski crashed into the barrier in lap 7, and Palmowski and Billard retired from the race, triggering the second safety car.
 Larsen received a 10-second time penalty for the collision with Billard.
 Ella Lloyd received a 5-second penalty for gaining an advantage off track in the opening lap, dropping her from fourth to seventh.
-Aurelia Nobels finished in fourth place, her highest finishing position of the season.
-Weug finished in second and Chambers finished in third.
+Aurelia Nobels finished in fourth place.
+Weug finished in second and Chambers finished in third, with Block on the top step.

 Weug won Race 2 under wet conditions, matching Pin for three wins each in the 2025 championship campaign.
 In the first lap, Pin took the lead over Weug and led for the majority of the race.
 A safety car was sent out after Nicole Havrda crashed in lap 11.
 Many teams opted for a pit stop to manage the changing wet track conditions, but championship leader Pin and her closest rival Weug stayed out.
-Chloe Chambers boxed under the safety car, losing out on a potential fourth place finish and falling to 11th.
+Chloe Chambers boxed under the safety car, losing out on a potential fourth-place finish and falling to 11th.
 Courtney Crone finished in tenth place, earning her first point of the season.
 Weug overtook Pin in the final lap, securing her third victory.
 Pin finished in second place, claiming the fastest lap, and Ella Lloyd finished in third.
-The gap between the two title contenders is 9 points, with Pin maintaining her lead over Weug heading into the final round at Las Vegas.
-Lloyd is third in the standings, ahead of Chambers.
+The gap between the two title contenders was 9 points, with Pin maintaining her lead over Weug heading into the final round at Las Vegas.
+Lloyd was third in the standings, ahead of Chambers.